-- The unemployment rate for the Town at year-end was 5.1% as compared to 8.1% in the prior year.
-This compares favorably to the state's unemployment rate of 7.7% and the national rate of 5.9%. - Inflationary trends in the region compare favorably to national indices. - The potential impact of the pandemic on the local economy, businesses and Town revenues is being continually monitored.
-For fiscal year 2021, there was a negative impact on income from investments, but other revenues such as building permits and conveyance taxes were positively impacted.
-The Town did not see any impact on tax collections for the prior fiscal year and there is no indication that there will be an impact on 2022 collections.
-All of these factors were considered in preparing the Town's budget for the 2021 fiscal year.
+- The unemployment rate for the Town at year-end was 2.9% as compared to 5.1% in the prior year.
+This compares favorably to the state's unemployment rate of 4.1% and the national rate of 3.8%. - Inflationary trends in the region compare favorably to national indices.